Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## VTOL/HOVER OPTIONS

-While not yet as extensive as the hover options afforded by some other scripts, this AI does allow for control of hover jets to control altitude, as well as VTOL takeoff at low altitudes (i.e. decks of carriers and the like).
+While not yet as extensive as the hover options afforded by some other scripts, this AI does allow for control of hover jets to control altitude, as well as VTOL takeoff at low speeds (i.e. decks of carriers and the like).

 Use jets pointing up or down to assist in controlling altitude.